 Research has shown numerous ways for meaning to be extracted automatically from speech using neural networks, one example identifies a corresponding emotion to what was said, aiding in clarifying exact meaning/intent [neural-paper].
 Unfortunately, neural networks often require copious amounts of data to build models effectively, which is something the current research just doesn’t have because of its novelty and because it’s not fully understood yet.
 Need a method that doesn’t require lots of samples but can also work fast (e.g. something computationally efficient).

 One approach used by [Andrew Back, et al.] uses Shannon Entropy as an index for identification of distinct sources of information that is accurate, distinct and fast, requiring minimal samples needed to work [andrew-1, andrew-2, entropy-est].
 Using entropy as a means of indexing is not a new approach and has been used in a range of diverse application and contexts from measuring income inequality, to biodiversity, to industrial diversification, to the lexical richness of natural language [pielou-66, shorrocks-80, attaran-87, levitin-93, thoiron-86, ].
 Entropy as an index is well researched.
 However, recent advances in proving methods of fast estimation have shown this to be a viable technique to be implemented in a real-time system [fast entropy est]. can we also provide accuracy?
+For the purposes of this project, accuracy may not be so critical .. see comments

 In order to provide the types of criteria that are required for an automatic, non invasive system like this, it must require a fairly sophisticated system that can differentiate participants as well as track change over time.
 Here’s the research that shows this as already being done or possible.
 By assigning values to participants based upon their speech, it’s possible to implement this system in a computationally efficient way.
 However, we will need to minimize the alphabet size to make sure complexity grows or it demands too much time to be useful.
 So in order to implement a multi-vector data structure this will need to contain the minimal amount of symbols required to successfully meet the criteria of producing accurate and distinct results.

+It is known that a large alphabet size will require a signiifcant amount fo time to obtain a estimate of entropy.
+Hence, our interest in this porject is to use a small alphabet size such as that found within orosodic information.
+In partcular, we will be examining pause information .

 Pauses